mottaquikarim/heroku-deployment-app-ex/README.md

 $ open coverage/index.html
 ```

-This will open reporter in default browser
+This will open reporter in default browser.

 ## TODOs/Plz Halp